siburny/rub.is/wp-content/plugins/all-in-one-wp-migration/readme.txt

 All-in-One WP Migration **asks for your consent** to collect **requester's email address** when filling plugin's contact form.
 [GDPR Compliant Privacy Policy](https://www.iubenda.com/privacy-policy/946881)

 == Changelog ==
+= 6.79 =
+**Added**

+* File import has been re-added with limits imposed by server using wp_max_upload_size().
+This article describes how to adjust the limits [How-to: Increase maximum upload file size](https://help.servmask.com/2018/10/27/how-to-increase-maximum-upload-file-size-in-wordpress/)
+* Clean storage directory of files and folders created more than 24 hours ago
+* Support for force-https-littlebizzy plugin
+* Support for wp-simple-firewall

+**Fixed**

+* The restore a backup message explains to users how to restore their backups without having to use an premium extension

 = 6.78 =
 **Added**